Connectivity structure and dynamics of nonlinear recurrent neural networks: Introduction

-In parallel with the development of large-scale connectivity maps, recent advances in recording technologies including silicon probes \cite{trautmann2025large} and large-scale calcium imaging \cite{manley2024simultaneous} now enable the activities of many neurons to be monitored simultaneously, with the latest datasets including hundreds of thousands of neurons.
+In parallel with the development of large-scale connectivity maps, recent advances in recording technologies, including silicon probes \cite{trautmann2025large} and large-scale calcium imaging \cite{stringer2019high, stringer2019spontaneous}, now enable the activities of many neurons to be monitored simultaneously, with the latest datasets including hundreds of thousands of neurons or more \cite{manley2024simultaneous}.
 This technological progress has enabled researchers to characterize collective properties of neural activity rather than focusing solely on single-neuron responses.
-These collective properties capture how neurons interact and reveal distributed computational processes that are only visible with high-yield recording technologies \cite{chung2021neural}.
-Such population-level features are typically analyzed using dimensionality reduction techniques like principal component analysis \cite{gao2015simplicity}.
+These collective properties capture how neurons interact and reveal distributed computational processes that are visible only with high-yield recording technologies \cite{chung2021neural}.
+Such population-level features are typically analyzed using dimensionality reduction techniques like principal components analysis \cite{cunningham2014dimensionality, gao2015simplicity, trautmann2019accurate, meshulam2024statistical}.